Automations

 - Prompt — The instruction the AI will execute.
 Reference your workspace data, integrations, or anything the EM Kit MCP server exposes.

-- Schedule mode — Choose Weekly or Interval.
+- Schedule mode (Schedule trigger only) — Choose Weekly or Interval.

-- Enabled — Toggle the automation on or off.
+- Enabled (Schedule trigger only) — Toggle the automation on or off.

 - Click Create.